axelzwaans/paws/README.md

 - **Liked page** - This page is also similar in that it contains all posts which the user has liked.

+## Components

+I took advantage of React's reusable components throughout this project to help improve the scalability, maintainability, and readability of the codebase.
+A few examples of reusable components I used:

+- **Asset** - A reusable UI component that displays an image and a message, with an optional spinner animation for loading states.

+- **Avatar** - A reusable UI component that displays an avatar image with an optional text label next to it.

+- **MoreDropDown** - Renders dropdown menus using the react-bootstrap library and FontAwesome icons, and can be used to perform actions such as editing or deleting a user profile.

+- **NavBar** - A React component for a navigation bar that displays different icons and links depending on whether the user is logged in or not, and allows the user to add a post, view their feed, sign out, and access their profile.

+- **NotFound** - A React component that displays an error message with an image when the requested page does not exist.

 ## Testing

 ### Lighthouse testing